meerk40t/svgelements/README.md

 There is need in many applications to append a transformation for the viewbox, height, width.
 So as to prevent a variety of errors where the expected size is far vastly different from the actual size.
 If we have a viewbox of "0 0 100 100" but the height and width show that to be 50cm wide, then a path "M25,50L75,50" within that viewbox has a real size of length of 25cm which can be quite different from 50 (unit-less value).

-`parse_viewbox_transform` performs this operation.
-It uses the conversion of the width and height to real world units.
-With a variable setting of `ppi` or pixels_per_inch.
-The standard default value for this is 96.
-Though other values have been used in other places.
-And this property can be configured.
+This conversion is done through the `Viewbox` object.
+This operation is automatically done for SVG.elements() objects.

-This can be easily invoked calling the `nodes` generator on the SVG object.
-If called with `viewport_transform=True` it will parse this viewport appending the required transformation to the SVG root object, which will be passed to all the child nodes.
-If you then apply the transform to the path object it will be scaled to the real size.
+Viewbox objects have a call to `.transform()` which will provide the string for an equivolent transformation for the given viewbox.

-The `parse_viewbox_transform` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
+The `Viewbox.transform()` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
 This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values.

 ## SVG Shapes

-One of the elements within SVG are the shapes.
+Another important SVG elements are the shapes.
 While all of these can be converted to paths.
 They can serve some usages in their original form.
 There are methods to deform a rectangle that simple don't exist in the path form of that object.
 * Rect
 * Ellipse
 * Circle